erlbacsi/ML_Workflow/README.md

 # ML_Workflow
-Repo for solving Kaggle's Tweet Sentiment Extraction
+Repo for solving Kaggle's Tweet Sentiment Extraction.

+- Trained TensorFlow roBERTa model (from Huggingface)
+- Deployed via a Flask webservice in a Docker container
+- Unittests